 MSc programme in Geography and Geoinformatics

-The aim of the course is to provide an overview of the dominant contemporary land use transitions taking place in transition economies and developing countries and discuss how recent advances in land systems science are applied to understand these transitions.
-Using case studies from Africa, Asia, Latin America and the Pacific, the course explores physical, socio-economic as well as institutional aspects of land use and land use change.
-The course moreover explores land-use transitions within the framework of ongoing international debates such as economic globalization, global food crises, biofuel production, large scale land acquisitions and nature conservation as well as local and distant drivers of land-use transitions and geographic displacement of land use in the telecoupled world.
-Land use planning and issues related to the management of land and natural resources in the Global South are also discussed as is the role of Geographic Information Science (GIS) and satellite based land use change monitoring and scenarios to characterize the transitions.
+The aim of the course is to provide an overview of the dominant contemporary land use transitions taking place in developing countries.
+Using case studies from Africa, Asia, Latin America and the Pacific, it explores physical, socio-economic as well as institutional aspects of land use and land use change, and links these to ongoing international debates such as economic globalization, global food crises, biofuel production, land grab and nature conservation.
+The course discusses (national) land use planning, including rural-urban fringe/peri-urban land use aspects, and issues related to the management of land and natural resources in the Global South.
+Satellite based land use change monitoring and scenarios will also be introduced and discussed.
 Overall the course aims at analyzing land use change through a range of analytical lenses and the possibilities and constraints of different analytical and methodological approaches will be assessed.
 Topics of particular interest to the participating students will be identified at the beginning of the course and will receive more in depth attention.

-Dominant land use transitions in the Global South, theoretical aspects and terminology of land use change and land systems science, main local and global drivers of land use transitions, barriers to change, implications of global processes for local land use, impacts of local and global land management policies for land use in the South, practical aspects of land use change research in the Global South including satellite based monitoring and scenario building.
+Dominant land use transitions in developing countries, theoretical aspects of land use change, main local and global drivers of land use transitions in developing countries, barriers to change, implications of global processes for local land use, climate change as a driver of land use change and vice versa, impacts of local and global land management policies for land use in the South, practical aspects of land use change research in the global South including satellite based monitoring and scenario building.

-Assess the potential impact of global, national and local drivers on land use transitions
+• Assess the potential impact of global, national and local policies on local land use

-Analyze, assess and apply results, methods, theory and data in connection with land use transitions in the Global South
+Analyse, assess and apply results, methods, theory and data in connection with land use transitions in the global south

 Please see Absalon course page.